Review this Website. It’s Anonymous!

 * Deliver all credit cards to the trustee for cancellation;

-* Deliver to the trustee all books, records, and documents relating to his or her property or affairs, including:
+* Bring the trustee all books, records, and documents relating to his or her property or affairs, including:

 – Title papers (deeds);